 Much has been said about the robustness of Leica M cameras, most of which is very misleading.
-Despite the dense and solid feel of the body, this is not a camera that is tolerant of mechanical shock or vibration, both of which run the risk of knocking the rangefinder out of calibration.
-With a digital sensor, even small focus errors are significant when shooting wide-open, as these will rob the subject of the clarity that lends shallow depth-of-field images their three-dimensional feel.
+Despite the dense and solid feel of the body this is not a camera that is tolerant of mechanical shock or vibration, both of which run the risk of knocking the rangefinder out of calibration.
+With a digital sensor, even small focus errors are significant when shooting wide-open.

 The M10 handles exactly like a film camera.
 The body shape and dimensions are almost identical to the M7, and when shooting the two work almost identically (the main differences being the ISO dial location and the need to feed the M10 batteries rather than film).
 On paper, the M10 is slightly heavier, but in the hand the difference is negligible.

-The rear-panel controls are hugely simplified, with just three main buttons alongside the LCD for live-view, playback and menu access.
+The rear-panel controls are hugely simplified and a joy to behold: just three main buttons alongside the LCD for live-view, playback and menu access.
 Together with a simplified on-off switch around the shutter button, these changes greatly improve operation of the camera when working quickly or when wearing gloves.
-I particularly like the power-switch change, as with the M typ 262 I would frequently push the switch too far and find the camera either in burst-mode or (worse) with the self-timer active.
+I particularly like the power-switch change, as with the M typ 262 I frequently pushed the switch too far and found the camera either in burst-mode or (worse) with the self-timer active.

-Taken together, the physical controls and menu system are the cleanest and most intuitive that I have ever seen on a digital camera.
+The M10 provides the cleanest and most intuitive interface that I have ever seen on a digital camera.

 Out of the box, the camera works fine with moderately sized lenses such as the Summilux 35mm or 50mm and the supplied neck strap.
-However, if you either use a wrist strap or heavier lenses you will likely need some way to improve the handling such as the optional hand-grip attachment.
+If using a wrist strap or heavier lenses you will likely need some way to improve the handling such as the optional hand-grip attachment.

 I use an accessory thumb grip that attaches to the hot-shoe and which works fine.
 The M10-D goes one step further, with a built-in thumb grip styled like a faux film-winding lever.
-Whether this is a brilliant ergonomic innovation or just a rather tacky throw-back (or both) you will have to decide yourself – although it does have the not inconsiderable advantage of leaving the flash hot-shoe free.
+Whether this is a brilliant ergonomic innovation or just a rather tacky throw-back (or both) is debateable – although it does have the considerable advantage of leaving the flash hot-shoe free.

 Live view, the EVF and adapted lenses

 Live-view is the primary reason I upgraded to the M10.
 It eliminates all possible sources of focus inaccuracy and framing, and it is particularly useful wide-angles and adapted lenses.
-For example, using cheap adapters I am able to use adapted optics such as Fish Eye lenses and macro configurations that would be impractical with the rangefinder alone.
+Using adapters I am able to use adapted optics such as Fish Eye lenses and macro configurations that would be impractical with the rangefinder alone.
 It is also invaluable when using polarising filters or lenses that exhibit focus-shift (such as the otherwise excellent ZM 1,5/50 C-Sonnar).

 Live-view can be used with the LCD (except for the screen-less M10-D) or with an external EVF that plugs in to the hot-shoe.

 The EVF is clearly a bit of a kludge, recycled from older T-series cameras.
 The foot blocks visibility of the shutter speed dial and there is no mechanism to securely lock it to the camera.
-While the EVF’s resolution and frame rate could perhaps be improved, it has one killer feature: its ability to tilt.
-This makes it much more versatile that the fixed EVFs typically used in most mirrorless cameras.
+While the EVF’s resolution and frame rate could perhaps be improved, it has one killer feature: its ability to tilt, making it easier to shoot from a lower viewpoint.

 The camera’s focus peaking works effectively, and the camera can be set to automatically magnify the area under the focus point as soon as the focus ring is turned.
 There is also a small dedicated button on the front of the camera that will also trigger magnification.